A knock at the front door might be one of the most innocuous things that could occur on any given day while you’re at home.

-Not for nothing, it is far easier to defend your home from deeper inside it then very near an entrance where criminals can quickly come to grips with you.
+Not for nothing, it’s far easier to defend your home from deeper inside it than very near an entrance where criminals can quickly come to grips with you.

 A stranger knocking at your door might be entirely innocent or it might be a pretense for the commission of some crime, namely burglary then or at a later date, or even a home invasion robbery.

 It is recommended that homeowners never answer the door for callers they are not expecting, but in any case, caution is warranted whenever a stranger is at your front door or anywhere on the perimeter of your home.